BSDK-terapeo/BSDK-terapeo/README.md

 - 👋 Hi, I’m Abdullah
 - 👀 I’m interested in Interesting Projects
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning LLM's and Gen AI
 - 💞️ I’m looking to collaborate on Anything!
-- 📫 Rech me @ abdullah.iftikhar6542@gmail.com
+- 📫 Rech me @ abdla.iftkhr@gmail.com

 <!---
 BSDK-terapeo/BSDK-terapeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.